FixPlanet/org/project-selection-committee/marco.md

 ---

 Marco is a software developer from Italy, passionate about functional programming and Domain Driven Design.
-Other that software perfection he is constantly looking for ways to put software development at the service for creating a better planet for everyone.
+Other than software perfection he is constantly looking for ways to put software development at the service for creating a better planet for everyone.